 The phrase ‘DSS tenant’ refers to the Department for Social Security, an old government department that was, in the past, responsible for benefit payments.

 Landlords can sometimes be nervous about tenants on low incomes, and many fear that those on benefits may fail to keep up on rent payment.
 For this reason, you may occasionally come across the phrase no DSS online.
-However, there are legal safeguards in place in the event that a tenant in receipt of Housing Benefit goes into arrears.
+However, there are legal safeguards in place if a tenant in receipt of Housing Benefit goes into arrears.

 In these cases, provided the arrears are at least eight weeks, you can request that the local authority pays the benefit directly to you, rather than to the tenant.
 The local authority will then adjudicate, and is likely to rule that the money should be paid to you unless there is an overriding reason why this is not in the tenant’s best interest, for example, if there is an ongoing dispute over repairs.